-Up until recently Catton Farms had a 40 year old drying and storage system which included 10 tph handling, 12, 40 tonne ventilated storage silos and a 7 tonne pit.
+Catton Farms previously had a 40 year old drying and storage system which included 10tph handling, 12 ventilated storage silos (40 tonne) and a 7 tonne pit.
 They had a maximum storage capacity of 500 tonnes in that store.
 The system that they had installed was no longer adequate for the aspirations and needs of the company.
-Not only were the capacities not large enough, but the system was very labour intensive & highly inefficient.
+Not only were the capacities not large enough, but the system was very labour intensive and highly inefficient.

-The first phase of the upgrade included demolishing 2 buildings and erecting 1 new large twin portal building, 60 tph handling equipment including various chain and flight conveyors, an aspirator cleaner, a belt and bucket elevator, storage silo and 29 tph PLC panel operated continuous mixed flow drier, all of which was supplied and manufactured by Perry of Oakley Ltd to maximise the efficiency of the store.
+The first phase of the upgrade included demolishing two buildings and erecting one new large twin portal building, 60tph handling equipment (including various chain and flight conveyors, an aspirator cleaner, a belt and bucket elevator), a storage silo and a 29tph, PLC panel operated, continuous mixed flow drier, all of which was supplied and manufactured by Perry of Oakley Ltd. to maximise the efficiency of the store.
 With the new throughput capacity of 2500 tonnes per year at Catton Farms, the standard Perry equipment copes with ease.
 The machines selected were the Perry standard Agricultural range with a 3mm thick galvanised steel base and 2mm thick galvanised steel sides to ensure maximum machine life.

-With the help of Concept Grain Systems and Perry’s the current set up at Catton Farms now boasts a new 1400 tonne store including a 15 tonne below ground pit surrounded by concrete grain walling above ground to provide further storage of approximately 70 tonnes below a sheltered roof canopy, an internal 55 tonne ventilated storage silo, 60 tph handling equipment and enough capacity throughput to keep 6 corn cart tractors and 2 combines working full time.
-The new system is far less labour intensive & helps to maximise the efficiency of the store with the transport of granular products and a reduction in labour costs.
+With the help of Concept Grain System Ltd. and Perry of Oakley Ltd. the current set up at Catton Farms now boasts a new 1400 tonne store including a 15 tonne below ground pit surrounded by concrete grain walling above ground to provide further storage of approximately 70 tonnes below a sheltered roof canopy, an internal 55 tonne ventilated storage silo, 60tph handling equipment and enough capacity throughput to keep six corn cart tractors and two combines working full time.
+The new system is far less labour intensive and helps to maximise the efficiency of the store with the transport of granular products and a reduction in labour costs.

 Perry of Oakley Ltd: